Skip to Content

 While touring, you may find yourself in a country that the manufacturer doesn’t serve.
 You may not be able to get the part that you need.
 Third-party options are usually not available.
 If the brand goes out of business in the future, you may have trouble finding some parts.

 One example of a part that is proprietary on most folding bikes is the frame hinge.
-Some folding bikes use proprietary brakes, racks, cranks, derailleurs, handlebars, etc.
+Some folding bikes use proprietary brakes, rear racks, cranks, derailleurs, handlebars, etc.

 Brompton folding bikes have the most proprietary parts.
 According to this article, Brompton folding bikes have 1200 proprietary parts.
 That’s about 80% of the bike.
-Bike Friday folding bikes seem to have the fewest proprietary parts.
+Bike Friday bikes seem to have the fewest proprietary parts.
 Almost everything is standard-sized.

 3. Some folding bike parts are harder to find